The job of a marketer isn’t easy.

 Tip 2: Format for all devices

-Like I said, almost half of emails are opened on mobile devices.
+As we said, almost half of the emails are opened on mobile devices.
 That means that optimizing your emails for mobile is even more important than optimizing your blog posts for mobile.

 Here are some best practices: